sipa-js/sipa-js.github.io/docs/guides/guides-extras/SipaComponent/sipa-component.md

 Usually you should only use the `update()` or `resetToData()` method to update your data.

 ### Manually modifying the `_data` attribute
-If you have a very special case, where you modify _data manually, ensure that you call the `syncNestedReferences()` method to update `_data` references to parent and children components.
+If you have a very special case, where you modify _data manually, ensure that you call the `update()` method after to synchronize `_data` references to parent and children components and calling its "update" events.

 ## Events
 By default, `SipaComponent` ships with the following events: `before_update`,`after_update`,`before_destroy`,`after_destroy`.